Operation HERRICK, Afghanistan.

 On the Ground

 Key to any successful operation is the support from non-flying units and enablers.
 In Afghanistan the RAF Regiment and RAF Police provide Force Protection around Kandahar airfield.
 Vital support also comes from a variety of other ground trades both deployed to Afghanistan and spread around the Gulf region.

-These deployed trades include aircraft, weapons and ground engineering, administration, communications, supply, medical, intelligence, bomb disposal, airfield maintenance, air traffic, air movements, meteorological and transportation personnel.
+These deployed trades include aircraft, weapons and ground engineering, administration, communications, supply, medical, intelligence, bomb disposal, [link not available], air traffic, air movements, meteorological and transportation personnel.

 UK involvement in Afghanistan goes back over 100 years.